lxndrblz/forensicsim/README.md

 to perform some manual data analysis.
 To open a database within the GUI, simply click on File -> Open LevelDB.
 Loading the database can take a seconds, so please be patient, as there is currently no progress bar implemented.

-Please note that the entries displayed in this application are currently not decoded, which might result in some unexpected characters occuring in the output.
-The output of this script should, therefore, be treated as a preview for the records that are available within the database.

 ![Autopsy Module](img/leveldb_scout.PNG)

 You can run the script like this: